kylpo/notes/published/React-JSX-Spread.md

-# JSX Spread
+# You Can Spread Props, But Should You?
 When I first learned about spreading props in JSX, I was thrilled!
-It is just SO convenient to pass props with `<MyComponent {...this.props} />`, and override props defined after the spread, like `<MyComponent {...this.props} text='override text prop' />`.
+It is just so convenient to pass props with `<MyComponent {...this.props} />`, and override props defined after the spread, like `<MyComponent {...this.props} text='override text prop' />`.
 I knew it made for a great developer experience, but I always wondered if it came with a cost.
 How does React handle it?
 Does it affect performance?

-Well, it took me far too long, but I've finally answered my questions.
-Messing around with Babel's online repl was all it took.
+Well, it took me far too long, but I've finally answered my questions, thanks to Babel's online repl.
 You're welcome to play around with the result [here], or read on.

 ## Transpiling Explicit Props
 Let's start with our control.